WV-HEDW: History

 The first Sunday team also struggled in the first two decades of the 21st century.
-For several seasons (2003 to 2007, 2011-2012), the club was unable to field a Sunday 1 team at all.
+For several seasons (2003 to 2007, 2011–2012), the club was unable to field a Sunday 1 team at all.
 In 2017, a new course was set.
 Sunday 1 became a transition team for talented youth players from the club who were not yet ready for the high level of the Saturday selection.
-In just a few years, Sunday 2.0. rose from the fifth to the second class of the KNVB, where it made its debut in the 2024-2025 season.
-Unfortunately the season ended in relegation, so the team will play the 2025-2026 season in the second class.
+In just a few years, Sunday 2.0. rose from the fifth to the second class of the KNVB, where it made its debut in the 2024–2025 season.
+Unfortunately the season ended in relegation, so the team will play the 2025–2026 season in the second class.

 Since 2022, the U23 has also offered a transfer option for WV-HEDW youth players.
 In three years time the U23 reached the highest level, the first national division.

 WV-HEDW has grown thanks to the club's consistent focus on the lower teams under the motto 'the recreational teams matter.'
 This principle has ensured that WV-HEDW has steadily grown in width since the 1970s.
-The Sunday division grew from four teams in the 1980-1981 season to eight in 1988-1989.
-Whereas in the 1982-1983 season there were only five Saturday teams registered, that number had increased to nine in the 1988-1989 season.
-In the 1996-1997 season, the club had a total of 396 members (Sunday and Saturday) and 24 senior teams: 15 on Saturday, 8 on Sunday, and a veterans' team.
-Unfortunately, after two successful years (1993-1995), the women's team was no more.
+The Sunday division grew from four teams in the 1980–1981 season to eight in 1988–1989.
+Whereas in the 1982–1983 season there were only five Saturday teams registered, that number had increased to nine in the 1988–1989 season.
+In the 1996–1997 season, the club had a total of 396 members (Sunday and Saturday) and 24 senior teams: 15 on Saturday, 8 on Sunday, and a veterans' team.
+Unfortunately, after two successful years (1993–1995), the women's team was no more.
 The first veterans' team ceased to exist in 1998.

 In 1997, WV-HEDW had to leave the ground at Sportpark Voorland because housing was planned there.
 They made the best of a bad situation: the cramped accommodation was exchanged for a beautiful location around the corner with more pitches at Sportpark Middenmeer.
 The club's now healthy financial situation made it possible to build a beautiful clubhouse.
 Due to the continued growth in membership, the number of changing rooms has since been increased to 18 and the canteen has been enlarged.
-On the 21th of February 2018, De Voorzet was opened, a prominent annex with a changing room, physiotherapy room, storage facilities, and a beautiful reception area for opponents, referees, and other guests.
+On 21 February 2018, De Voorzet was opened, a prominent annex with a changing room, physiotherapy room, storage facilities, and a beautiful reception area for opponents, referees, and other guests.